getodk/docs/odk1-src/form-audit-log.rst

   question, /data/name, 1523403169208, 1523403170733

-Values in the :th:`event` column represent a particular user action such as opening a form, saving a form or displaying a question.
+Values in the :th:`event` column represent a particular user action such as opening a form, saving a form, or displaying a question.
 Possible event types are described in the :ref:`audit-event-types` section.

 Values in the :th:`node` column represent the node in the form that the event refers to, if applicable.